arubhardwaj/Beep.jl/README.md

 ```

 It is required to specify sound type in function.
-Presently this package supports 11 sounds:

 -    "alert"
 -    "church"